FlaireEmissionForecast/FlaireInformationPlatform/README.md

 # FlaireInformationPlatform
-An SQLite database, fastAPI and charting website for forecast data.
-Very work in progress and I don't know what I'm doing.
+An SQLite database, FastAPI and charting website for serving forecast data to consumers.
+Very work in progress and I don't know what I'm doing really.